23rd September 2008

 After an hour or so, after the last of the feet had stomped by, we moved on.

 Looming right over the square is the Palacio de Gobierno, the residence of the Peruvian president.
 The building is old colonial and was build in the 15th century by Francisco Pizzaro.
-We witnessed a royal change of guard.
-The security around the palace was relatively very light, with a single armored vehicle stationed nearby.
-They allowed us to approach, touch, mingle - refreshingly surprising.
+We witnessed a solemn change of royal guard.

 We then sauntered over to the nearby Basilica Cathedral.
 Like most buildings in the plaza, Francisco Pizzaro was responsible for laying down the first stone in 1535.
 The cathedral built in the unmistakable baroque style is, well, like any other cathedral with vaulted ceilings and checkerboard floors.
 It does not compare to some of the old churches in Goa.
 Anyway, worth a peek.
 Period.